Michal Smejkal

-Michal Smejkal (born 21 February 1986) is a former Czech footballer.
-He played for FC Viktoria Plzeň, FK Teplice, FK Mladá Boleslav, SK Slavia Prague, Okzhetpes and Dukla Prague.
+Michal Smejkal (born 21 February 1986) is a Czech former professional footballer who played as a centre-back for Viktoria Plzeň, FK Teplice, Mladá Boleslav, Slavia Prague, Okzhetpes and Dukla Prague.

 Career

 In March 2015, Smejkal signed for Kazakhstan Premier League side FC Okzhetpes.
 He joined Dukla Prague in January 2016, signing a contract until the end of the 2016–17 season.